The Study Society: Fourth Way

 P. D. Ouspensky had developed his system of Self-discovery from the fundamental idea that ordinary human consciousness is incomplete and that it is possible for it to evolve further by personal effort and understanding.
 Historically, this approach has generally been confined to closed orders, religious or otherwise and directed to the development of one particular human faculty: intellectual, emotional or physical.
 Ouspensky promoted the practice of a ‘Fourth Way’, whereby ordinary people, remaining engaged in life, could work on all three aspects simultaneously.
 His teaching asserts the unity of the individual with the whole cosmos in both structure and potential.

-In Russia, Ouspensky had learned a system of knowledge and certain practical methods from G. I. Gurdjieff and until his death in 1947 Ouspensky devoted his life to further developing this system in the light of his own ideas.
-He established large groups of pupils in London and New York.
-Ouspensky’s London headquarters before and following World War II were at Colet House.
-This work led him to the conviction that the system was essentially incomplete; in particular it lacked a simple method to allow the ideas to develop naturally into behaviour and experience.
+In Russia, Ouspensky had learned a system of knowledge and practice from Gurdjieff and until his death in 1947 Ouspensky devoted his life to further developing this system in the light of his own ideas.
+He established large groups of pupils in London at Colet House and in New York.
+He believed that the system was incomplete, lacking a simple method to allow the ideas to develop naturally into behaviour and experience.

-‘The Movements’
+The Movements

 The Movements were introduced to the United Kingdom by Mme Ouspensky in the 1930s, when they were taught to Ouspensky’s pupils at Lyne Place, Virginia Water and at Colet House.
 The Movements were originally called Sacred Dances, Prayers and Exercises, and were known only in certain monasteries, temples, closed communities and esoteric orders scattered throughout the Middle East, the Hindu Kush and Tibet.
-During his travels in the late 19th and early 20th centuries, G. I. Gurdjieff learned these sacred dances and their original music at their diverse sources and brought them together into a single repertoire which he then taught to his students in Europe.
+During his travels in the late 19th and early 20th centuries, Gurdjieff learned these sacred dances and their original music at their diverse sources and brought them together into a single repertoire which he then taught to his students in Europe.